ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

     - The `hostAliases` block allows adding entries to the `/etc/hosts` file of the pod generated by this StatefulSet.
 Since Ghost needs to find its own `url` active, and there is no external DNS service resolving its hostname, it is necessary to enable it within the pod's `/etc/hosts` file.

-      The `ip` value is the static IP of the Traefik service through which the Ghost server will be reachable.
+      The `ip` value is the static IP of the Traefik service through which the Ghost server is going to be reachable.
 The `hostnames` list has the hostname specified [in the `url` parameter of the Ghost configuration file](#ghost-server-configuration-file).

     - In the `volumes` block you have the three storage resources needed in this Ghost server pod: